01. From Files To Databases

 - Avoid in-place updates by renaming files.

-- Avoid in-place updates using logs.
+- Avoid in-place updates with logs.

 - Append-only logs.